Sweet and Sour Chicken Easy Recipe for Flavorful Dish

 – Salt and pepper to taste.

 Gather these ingredients for a tasty meal.
 Use fresh and high-quality items for the best flavor.
-Enjoy making this dish with the full recipe as a guide.

 Step-by-Step Instructions